emmercm/www/src/blog/_postgres-audit-triggers.md

 CREATE INDEX IF NOT EXISTS crons_audit_id ON crons_audit (id);
 ```

-Note that other than the slight type change for the `crons_audit.id` column, `crons_audit` is a perfect superset of `crons`.
+Note that other than the slight type change for the `crons_audit.id` column, `crons_audit` is a perfect superset of the columns in `crons`.

-Now for the function and trigger, which will give us automatic auditing:

 ```sql
 CREATE OR REPLACE FUNCTION audit_trigger()